 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Radiologist tend to value Achievement, Independence, and Support.
+Compared to most people, those working as a Radiologist tend to value Achievement, Recognition, and Support.

 Most importantly, Radiologists strongly value Achievement.
 Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

-Second, Radiologists strongly value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Second, Radiologists strongly value Recognition.
+Occupations that satisfy this work value offer advancement, potential for leadership, and are often considered prestigious.

 Lastly, Radiologists strongly value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.